 Employment law is probably the area of law most misunderstood of those that affect people on a daily basis.
 There is a lot of information floating around that is inaccurate or inapplicable to Texas law.
 Each state has its own set of labor and employment laws.
 What is true in one state may not be true here in Texas.
-As an employment lawyer in Texas in Dallas and Fort Worth there is only so much I can do to help people who have been lawfully fired over a misconception of Texas employment law, particularly about wages, overtime, harassment, discrimination and FMLA rights.
-Today’s post will dispel seven misconceptions I commonly hear in my Bedford law office about employment law.
+As an employment lawyer in Texas there is only so much I can do to help people who have been lawfully fired over a misconception of Texas employment law, particularly about wages, overtime, harassment, discrimination and FMLA rights.
+Today’s post will dispel seven misconceptions I commonly hear in my Texas law office about employment law.

 1. I can’t be fired if I am part of a protected group under Texas law or federal anti-employment discrimination laws.

 Sometimes people incorrectly assume their employer will not fire them because they are part of one or more groups protected under anti-discrimination laws.
 It might be true that some employers are hesitant to fire certain employees out of fear of litigation.
 That does not mean your employer cannot fire you or otherwise take disciplinary measures.
 Your employer may not take corrective action motivated by an unlawful form of discrimination.
 Your employer can take corrective action including termination for any lawful reason.

 2. My employer has to give me breaks and lunches in Texas.